All professional education programs at UW-Whitewater include a variety of clinical experiences in schools and other agencies.

 3. FERPA - Complete and give a FERPA form to your reference along with the Reference form referred to above.
 F.E.R.P.A. stands for Federal Educational Rights & Privacy Act.
 The purpose is to give your reference permission to complete the reference form for you.
 Applicants must also complete and turn in one F.E.R.P.A. form for the Teacher Internship Office (giving us permission to send your paperwork to schools in need of interns.
 For assistance in completing the F.E.R.P.A. form, see #18 under Application Process.

 5. ONE (1) Teacher Internship Reference Forms- Applicants should give or send a Reference form to one reference or have them go online to complete it (and save if preferred).
-If a reference completes it online, s/he can print the form, sign, and return to you or to the Teacher Internship Office.
+If a reference completes it online, s/he can print the form, sign, and return to you or to the Office of Clinical Experiences.
 You also need to complete and give a FERPA form to your reference and to our office for them/us to keep .